-1. CANDIDATES TO ENSURE THEIR ELIGIBILITY FOR THE EXAMINATION: The Candidates applying for the examination should ensure that they fulfill all eligibility conditions for admission to examination.
+1. CANDIDATES TO ENSURE THEIR ELIGIBILITY FOR THE EXAMINATION:

+All candidates (male/female/transgender) are requested to carefully read the Rules of Civil Services Examination notified by the Government (Department of Personnel and Training) and this Notice of Examination derived from these Rules.
+The Candidates applying for the examination should ensure that they fulfill all eligibility conditions for admission to examination.
 Their admission to all the stages of the examination will be purely provisional subject to satisfying the prescribed eligibility conditions.
-Mere issue of admission certificate to the candidate will not imply that his/her candidature has been finally cleared by the Commission.
+Mere issue of e-Admit Card to the candidate will not imply that his/her candidature has been finally cleared by the Commission.
 The Commission takes up verification of eligibility conditions with reference to original documents only after the candidate has qualified for Interview/Personality Test.